 He is represented by The Photography Room, Canberra.

-He also works as a photographer for several well-known architects including Hector Abrahams Architects, and works as an assistant to leading Australian architecture photographer Richard Glover.
+He works for Hector Abrahams Architects, and worked as an assistant to architecture photographer Richard Glover.
 He was commissioned by Leichhardt Council to do a heritage photographic documentation of Parramatta Road.
 He also shoots events for several clients.